PennyLaneAI/pennylane-aqt/README.rst

 Contributors
 ============

-PennyLane-AQT is the work of many [contributors](https://github.com/XanaduAI/pennylane-aqt/graphs/contributors).
+PennyLane-AQT is the work of many `contributors <https://github.com/XanaduAI/pennylane-aqt/graphs/contributors>`_.

 If you are doing research using PennyLane, please cite our papers: